Lemon Buttermilk Cake with Lemon Glaze

 How to Make Lemon Buttermilk Cake

-This truly is such a simple lemon buttermilk cake recipe!
+This truly is such a simple buttermilk and lemon cake recipe!
 Here’s how you’ll make the scratch lemon cake and the lemon cake glaze:

-3. The lemon buttermilk cake needs to bake until the center is set and a toothpick inserted in the middle comes out clean.
+2. The lemon buttermilk cake needs to bake until the center is set, the top is light golden brown, and a toothpick inserted in the middle comes out clean.

 This lemon buttermilk cake should be made with real buttermilk for the best results.